Inndyr

-Inndyr is the administrative centre of the municipality of Gildeskål in Nordland county, Norway.
+Inndyr is the administrative centre of Gildeskål Municipality in Nordland county, Norway.
 The village is located on the mainland part of the municipality, about 6 km north of Norwegian County Road 17.
 The village lies along the Sørfjorden and it looks out to the west over the nearby islands of Fugløya, Fleina, and Femris.

-The 0.76 km2 village has a population (2018) of 649 and a population density of 838 PD/km2.
+The 0.76 km2 village has a population (2023) of 637 and a population density of 838 PD/km2.

 There are two churches located on the northern edge of town: Gildeskål Church and Old Gildeskål Church.
-The new, larger church was built right next to the old church, although the old church is still used for services.
+The new, larger church was built right next to the old church.
+The old church is still occasionally used for services.

 Climate

 This climate type is dominated by the winter season, a long, bitterly cold period with short, clear days, relatively little precipitation mostly in the form of snow, and low humidity.
 The Köppen Climate Classification sub-type for this climate is "Dfc" (Continental Subarctic Climate).